flexera-public/policy_templates/compliance/azure/azure_untagged_vms/README.md

 - *Tags (Key:Value)* - Cloud native tags to find resources with missing tags.
 Use Key:Value format for specific tag key/value pairs, and Key:\* format to match any resource missing a particular key, regardless of value.
 Examples: env:production, department:\*
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).
 - *Power Off Type* - Whether to perform a graceful shutdown or a forced shutdown when powering off instances.

+This policy has the following input parameters required when adding tags to resources from a raised incident:

 - *Add Tags (Key:Value)* - Cloud native tags to add to resources with missing tags.
 Use Key:Value format.
 Examples: env:production, team:finance

 ## Policy Actions